magicbug/Cloudlog/README.md

 Please note that Cloudlog was built using [Codeigniter](https://www.codeigniter.com/docs) version 3 and uses Bootstrap 4 for the user CSS framework documentation is available for this when building components.

-If you'd like to donate to Cloudlog to help allow @magicbug spend less time doing commerical work and more time coding Cloudlog then you can donate via [PayPal](https://paypal.me/PGoodhall)
+If you'd like to donate to Cloudlog to help allow @magicbug spend less time doing commerical work and more time coding Cloudlog then you can donate via [PayPal](https://paypal.me/PGoodhall) or become a [Patreon](https://www.patreon.com/2m0sql)

 ## Copyright / Licence